 China.
 We offer mutual funds and asset management services to individuals and institutions through a joint venture, CCB Principal Asset Management Co., Ltd. ("CCB PAM").
-We owned 25% of CCB PAM as of December 31, 2020.
+We owned 25% of CCB PAM as of December 31, 2021.
 China Construction Bank ("CCB") is the majority partner with 65% ownership.
+China Huadian Capital Holdings owns 10%.
 CCB PAM distributes its mutual funds through CCB and third-party distributors such as banks, securities brokers and e-channels.
-CCB provides widespread distribution support for the joint venture via its extensive network of approximately 15,000 bank branches as of December 31, 2019, and brand awareness activities.
-Although not included in our reported AUM, the joint venture had \$118.4 billion of AUM as of December 31, 2020.
+CCB provides widespread distribution support for the joint venture via its extensive network of approximately 14,700 bank branches as of December 31, 2020, and brand awareness activities.
+Although not included in our reported AUM, the joint venture had \$175.4 billion of AUM as of December 31, 2021.

 Hong Kong Special Administrative Region.
-We offer both pension saving and mutual fund products to corporate and individual clients through wholly owned companies with \$13.6 billion in AUM as of December 31, 2020.
+We offer both pension saving and mutual fund products to corporate and individual clients through wholly owned companies with \$12.5 billion in AUM as of December 31, 2021.

-We offer two types of pension saving schemes, Mandatory Provident Fund and Occupational Retirement Schemes Ordinance, which we distribute through third party intermediaries such as insurance companies, independent financial advisors, brokers and employee benefit consultants.
+We offer two types of pension saving schemes, Mandatory Provident Fund and Occupational Retirement Schemes Ordinance, which we distribute through third party intermediaries such as insurance companies, independent financial advisors, brokers, and employee benefit consultants.
 Our most significant partnership is with AXA Hong Kong with whom we have a 15-year distribution partnership through 2030.
-We serviced approximately 630,000 accounts as of December 31, 2020.
+We serviced approximately 643,000 accounts as of December 31, 2021.
 To help Hong Kong customers save for retirement beyond the mandatory pension schemes, Principal also offers mutual funds to retail customers through third party intermediaries, the most significant being banks.

 India.
-We offer mutual funds and asset management services to both retail and corporate customers through Principal Asset Management Private Limited.
-Mutual funds are sold through independent distributors, including banks, and directly through proprietary sales offices.
-Digital platforms are being developed to enhance customer experience.
-Principal Retirement Advisors Private Limited focuses on long-term and retirement investments.
-As of December 31, 2020, our subsidiaries in India had \$1.0 billion of AUM.
+We offered mutual funds and asset management services to both retail and corporate customers through Principal Asset Management Private Limited.
+Principal Retirement Advisors Private Limited focused on long-term and retirement investments.

-On January 28, 2021, we signed an agreement of our intention to sell our Principal International India investment and retirement operations, including Principal Asset Management Private Limited, Principal Trustee Company Private Limited and Principal Retirement Advisors Private Limited to Sundaram Mutual, pending regulatory approval.
+In January 2021, we signed an agreement of our intention to sell our Principal International India retail investment and retirement operations, including Principal Asset Management Private Limited, Principal Trustee Company Private Limited and Principal Retirement Advisors Private Limited to Sundaram Mutual.
+The sale closed in December 2021.

 Southeast Asia.
 We offer mutual funds, asset management services and retirement solutions through our joint ventures in Malaysia, Principal Asset Management Berhad ("PAM") and Principal Islamic Asset Management Sdn.
 Bhd. ("PIAM").
 The partner is CIMB Group ("CIMB"), a leading ASEAN universal bank that has strong presence in the region.
-The joint ventures had \$23.3 billion of AUM as of December 31, 2020.
+The joint ventures had \$23.4 billion of AUM as of December 31, 2021.

-PAM offers conventional and Islamic mutual funds, retirement solutions through the branches of CIMB (over 700 bank branches throughout ASEAN and beyond) and through its agency sales force of over 2,400 agents selling to retail customers as of December 31, 2020.
+PAM offers conventional and Islamic mutual funds, retirement solutions through the branches of CIMB (730 bank branches throughout ASEAN and beyond as of September 30, 2021) and through its agency sales force of 2,750 agents selling to retail customers as of December 31, 2021.
 PAM also distributes its mutual funds and retirement solutions through third party institutions including banks, security houses and digital platforms such as digital wallet and online marketplaces.
 PAM has subsidiaries in Singapore (Principal Asset Management (S) Pte.
 Ltd.), Indonesia (PT Principal Asset Management) and Thailand (Principal Asset Management Company Limited).